joinpursuit/AC_4_Web/units/html/lessons/dom_1/dom1_update.md

-When you're done playing around and finsished with the debugger, click on the blue play arrow on the screen.
-The code will continue to run either until it finishs parsing everything or until it hits another debugger.
+When you're done playing around and finished with the debugger, click on the blue play arrow on the screen.
+The code will continue to run either until it finishes parsing everything or until it hits another debugger.

 Now remove your debugger so that it doesn't continue to stop each time we load the page.